bbauska/Coursera-Bootstrap/readme.md

 All the files with the extension.SCSS will be converted and the corresponding.CSS files will be generated by this node-sass.module.

-Let\'s save the changes and then we\'ll go to the command prompt and then type in npm run SCSS and this will take care of doing our conversion.
+Let&apos;s save the changes and then we&apos;ll go to the command prompt and then type in npm run SCSS and this will take care of doing our conversion.

-Going to the command prompt, we\'ll type npm run SCSS and this should automatically convert all our SCSS files into the corresponding CSS files.
+Going to the command prompt, we&apos;ll type npm run SCSS and this should automatically convert all our SCSS files into the corresponding CSS files.